Mohamedeid710/university-carpooling-app/README.md

 shadow updated the wireframes, creating layouts for Confirm Ride page and rate ride page, whilst updating the book ride page.
 Mohamed Has maintained and structured the kanban board and daily stand up meeting, as well as creating the burndown chart and justifying the final choice for the architectural style.
-Hamza worked/updated on the Sequence diagram for ride posting and booking
+Hamza worked/updated on the Sequence diagram for ride posting and booking Hamza created the component diagram that shows all system modules for the application.
+Diagram was created on the website visual paradigm.